 There is no source of AFMs that are “known good”.
 As a result, in order to end up with a good AFM, the routine had become to purchase 3, at $300-800 each, and take their car to a dyno to test them.
 After choosing the AFM that seemed to work best, they sent the remaining 2x AFMs back, sucking up any restocking fee.
-Total cost $600+, and the hassle of taking the car to a dyno.
+Dyno cost and hassle being worse then the cost of the new AFM.

 AFMs are the primary engine management failure point.
 This has cost racers a lot of headaches and money as they struggled to figure out what the problem was, that often could only be tested at the track.

-AFMs are impossible to rigorously test.
+AFMs are tough to rigorously test.
 Any other part, you can buy one off of Ebay and, one way or another, figure out in a couple minutes whether or not it works ok.
 Buy a used ICV and if it vibrates it’s probably ok.
 But, this side of BavRest’s airflow and V ratio test, there’s no way to even come close to checking AFM function.
 The test procedure in the Bentley is wrong because it’s the eta test.
-If you figure out the right test protocol, the V ratio result will only tell you if the AFM is completely inop or not.
+If you figure out the right test protocol for our AFM, the V ratio result will tell you whether the AFM is functioning, but not about it’s calibration or linearity.
 The only decent way to test the AFM is to get on a dyno, preferably with AFR being sniffed.
-Testing on the track will give you rough info, but most people can’t tell, for example, if the ebay/refurb AFM is making your car a little lean at 5500 rpm and it’s costing 3hp until you get to 6000 rpm.
+Testing on the track will give you rough info, but few people are going to be able to sense the brief loss of 3hp at 5k-5500 rpm because the ebay/refurb AFM is making your car a little lean.

 Relative to the other parts we buy new/used for our cars, AFMs are unique in that they are “tunable”.
 There is a tradition of folks turning the tension spring.
 Even to this day there is disagreement as to the impact of moving it CW and CCW.
-Therefore any AFM you might get might have been dicked with.
+Therefore any AFM you might get might have been screwed up by tinkering.

 Prior to that conversation, I had no idea that there were concerns re. not having a source of refurb AFMs that could be relied upon.
 Their points struck a chord with me because I’d gone thru AFM hell in 2010 trying to understand why my car ran like crap at 4500-5500 at WOT.
 6 events were hosed as I tried to figure out what the problem was.
 I was hamstring by the fact that I could only test at the track.
 I replaced every goddamned thing that had anything to do with engine management, to include the AFM.
 As the hosed events came and went, I got more desperate, I found info that said that V drops could be the problem.
 So I replaced my battery, wired in a direct (switched) line from battery to DME.
 To exclude the possibility of power cut-outs, I wired in switched 12V from the battery to the fuel pumps and a master relay bypass.
 Every month I would try harder to exclude possibilities.